Story: Gulls, terns and skuas

 These birds are 36 centimetres long and weigh 140 grams.
 They have a grey body and wings, a white rump and a white, sharply forked tail.
 During the breeding season their black cap extends down to the bill, which becomes bright red.
 They feed close to shore on small fish and crustaceans.

 Breeding occurs between September and March.
 They nest in small colonies on the ground or on ledges, where they lay one or two buff-olive eggs.
 The young leave the nest at 27–32 days.
 They live to 14 years.

 New Zealand has fewer than 1,000 breeding pairs.
-Their main predators are skuas and black-backed gulls, and on some islands rats, feral cats and weka also threaten eggs and chicks.
+Their main predators are skuas and black-backed gulls, and on some islands feral cats also threaten eggs and chicks.

 The Arctic tern (Sterna paradisaea) is smaller than its Antarctic cousins, measuring 34 centimetres and weighing 110 grams.
 Their plumage is similar, but Arctic terns are in non-breeding plumage when Antarctic terns are breeding.

 As world travellers, Arctic terns have few rivals.
 After breeding in the Arctic they may fly as far as 17,500 kilometres to the Antarctic before returning.
 Since some birds live up to 12 years, they might travel the equivalent of the distance from the earth to the moon in their lifetime.
 They are rare visitors to New Zealand.